Church Policy Update

 I do believe that God loves all of His children and acts lovingly and respectfully to each of us."

-Here are a few more posts that provide additional perspective on this policy, which may be helpful:
+Here are a few posts that may offer additional perspective:

 New Additions to the LDS Handbook: Do the Brethren Need to Check with Social Media?